 - what happens after the tantrums – the consequences, including any ‘rewards’ your child gets from behaving this way

-What happens before the tantrums?
+What happens before tantrums: triggers

 The first step in this approach is to think about what causes your child’s tantrums.

-This involves identifying the situations that make tantrums more likely to happen – for example, tiredness, going shopping, mealtimes or rushing.
+This involves identifying the situations that make tantrums more likely to happen – for example, tiredness, shopping, mealtimes or rushing.

 You also need to identify the triggers for your child’s tantrums.
 Common triggers include: